rjsears/n8n_nginx/README.md

 - Red indicator: Stopped or exited
 - Gray indicator: Unknown status

-Click any container to navigate to the Containers page for details.
+Click any container metric to navigate to the Containers page for details.

 ---